kingdaxing/kingdaxing.github.io/_publications/2009-10-01-paper-title-number-1.md

 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This study explores the optimization of the Shawan River channel in Shenzhen to enhance flood protection while balancing localized sediment prevention and erosion control.'
 date: 2024-04-01
-venue: 'Thesis for the Master's Core Research Module'
 paperurl: 'http://kingdaxing.github.io/files/NO1.pdf'
 ---